We’re helping Wheatley customers out of poverty and improving social inclusion through financial advice projects and community empowerment.

 Find out more about some of the projects the Wheatley Foundation supports to help customers out of financial difficulties.

 Customers who are interested in any of the services should contact their housing officer.

 My Great Start offers free, confidential and independent support to help our new tenants stay in their home for years to come.

 What is it that stops a tenant making a go of their tenancy?
 It could be health issues, problems with money or not having a job.

-We can help tenants claim all of the benefits they are due, help with budgeting, help get good-value credit and give advice about banking options and heating their home.
+We can help tenants claim all of the benefits they are due as well as offer advice about budgeting, good-value credit, banking options and heating their home.

 My Money is a financial advice service which supports Glasgow residents with money and debt management.